-The circulatory system, also known as the cardiovascular system, consists of the organs and fluids that transport materials across the body.
-All vertebrates, including humans, have a closed circulatory system, which means that blood remains within blood vessels.
+The circulatory system, also known as the cardiovascular system, consists of the organs and fluids that transport materials like oxygen and nutrients throughout the body.
+All vertebrates have a closed circulatory system in which the blood plasma and cells remain within blood vessels.
 This is opposed to an open circulatory system in which the blood surrounds organs and tissues in an open chamber.

 Circulatory System Function

 Therefore, each of the basic functions of an organism has to be accomplished by a specialized set of organs.
 For example, the digestive system is specialized for efficiently extracting useful nutrients from food.
 Similarly, the respiratory system deals with the exchange of gases, while the nervous and endocrine systems are involved in coordination and homeostasis.
-However, in order to sustain each of these organ systems, the body needs a circulatory system.
-The circulatory system allows every cell, whether present on the surface of the organism or embedded deep within, to derive sustenance, be protected from pathogens, to communicate with other cells and to exist in a relatively constant microenvironment.
+In order to sustain each of these organ systems, the body needs a circulatory system.
+The circulatory system allows every cell to derive sustenance, be protected from pathogens, communicate with other cells, and to exist in a relatively constant microenvironment.

 Blood also plays an important role in maintaining the pH of the body.
-This is particularly important as pH influences the efficiency and effectiveness of every biomolecule.
+This is particularly important since pH influences the efficiency and effectiveness of every biomolecule.
 Temperature regulation is also carried out by the circulatory system.
 When the body temperature rises, there is vasodilation in the skin, leading to heat loss.
-In cold temperatures, blood vessels supplying blood to the extremities constrict, preserving body heat for critical internal organs.
-Finally, the blood and lymph contain antibodies and immune cells – important mediators of protection from infection.
+In cold temperatures, blood vessels supplying blood to the limbs constrict.
+This constriction preserves body heat for critical internal organs.
+Finally, blood and lymph contain antibodies and immune cells.
 This includes the cells of innate immunity present from birth as well as the adaptive immunity acquired through exposure to pathogens.

 Circulatory System Parts